 FAQ for Best Weighted Keyboards Pianos

-Please briefly answer the following questions:
+Please answer a few quick questions:

 What Does It Mean for a Keyboard to Be Weighted?